Skip to main content

 NGA Advocacy and Technical Resources.
 An Update on technical and codes work by NGA's Advocacy and technical services team

-Your industry advocate, NGA promotes and defends the use of glass in the built environment.
-NGA’s advocacy and technical initiatives respond to the relentless, ever-changing challenges to our industry.
-We thank our volunteer members, industry partners and expert consultants who work tirelessly to ensure glass and glazing is at the forefront of all discussions impacting building regulations and innovation in construction.
+NGA promotes and defends the use of glass in the built environment; our advocacy and technical initiatives respond to the current challenges to our industry.
+We thank our volunteer members, industry partners and expert consultants who work to ensure glass and glazing is at the forefront of all discussions impacting building regulations and innovation in construction.

 We are: